EE/grunt-defs/README.md

 A transformed version of the `f.js` file will be saved as `f.defs.js` and a transformed version of the `g.js` file will be saved as `g.js-defs`.

 ## Supported Node.js versions
 This project aims to support all Node.js LTS versions in the "active" phase (see [LTS README](https://github.com/nodejs/LTS/blob/master/README.md) for more details) as well as the latest stable Node.js.
-Today that means Node.js 0.12 & 4.x.

 Because of the popularity of this package and Node.js 0.10, this version is temporarily supported as well.